-If your period is delayed for longer than 7 days, you need to pay attention and find out what may have caused it.
-Read the 7 common reasons for delayed periods.
+It’s not normal if your period is delayed for longer than 7 days.
+Pay attention and find out what may have caused it.
+Here are the 7 most common reasons…

 One nice thing about a woman’s menstrual cycle is its regularity and predictability.